rirefat/mongoose-store/README.md

 - GET `/api/orders` - Retrieve all orders.
 - GET `/api/orders?email=email@gmail.com` - Retrieve a single order by email.
 - POST `/api/orders` - Create a new order.

+## Live Server
+You can access the live server at ` https://mongoose-store-backend.vercel.app `